 The main lines of the project: education and research

 The EU-Asia Research project is part of the ‘Europe in the World’ pillar of the Global Governance Programme (GGP).
 The project has three strands: education, research and policy engagement.
 The project leaders are responsible for implementing a consistent academic programme on EU-Asia affairs; for delivering courses at Masters level in the School of transnational Governance (STG) and doctoral and post-doctoral seminars in the GGP; for developing and leading academic and policy research in EU-Asia relations; for promoting the integration research with other research fields within the Schuman Centre; and for maintaining a high national and international profile of publications in books and in internationally recognised journals.
 The project will ensure the fulfilment of high scientific standards and the outstanding quality of all these activities.

-Examples of activities of the EUI Asia project are the following:
+Activities of the EUI Asia project

 - Development and delivery of courses on the Asia Pacific writ large, and EU-Asia relations

 - Policy-oriented research including dialogue with the world of practice